 Gurus in Hinduism are worshipped like the sun who is always shinning in full glare, and the disciples are like the moon that dazzles, gaining the light from the sun.

 Gurus are highly significant in the Hindu culture and a full moon (purnima) day is dedicated to all the gurus.
 There is definitely some importance and meaning of guru purnima.
 This year it will be oberved on the lunar eclipse day, July 27, 2018.

 Also Read: Significance Of Guru Purnima

-Gurus are almost regarded as the apostles of God and they are the second parents for their disciples.
-They are considered as the representatives of the Trinity - Lord Brahma, Vishnu and Shiva; and they are the only persons who can lead mortals to the path of peace, spiritual gain and finally to attain god.
+Gurus are regarded as the apostles of God and they are the second parents for their disciples.
+They are considered as the representatives of the holy Trinity - Lord Brahma, Vishnu and Shiva; and they are the only persons who can lead mortals to the path of peace, spiritual gain and finally to attain god.